 8. Brush With Simple Syrup/Other Liquid

-- You can also substitute Sprite (yeah, I’m serious) for the simple syrup if you like.
+- You can even substitute Sprite (yes, I’m serious) for the simple syrup if you prefer.

-- To prepare simple syrup, combine equal parts granulated sugar and water in a saucepan over medium heat until the sugar dissolves.
+- To make simple syrup, combine equal parts granulated sugar and water in a saucepan over medium heat until the sugar dissolves.

 - Allow the syrup to cool before brushing it onto the cake.